drecom/terraform-onboarding/README.md

 - Finally, make a workspace called 'production' to build app-runner resources to your AWS env, via terraform plan & apply
     - Be free to add other .tf files to see how to build others resources.
     - Discussion with your partner based on issues, and see what you can do togerther.
-- Don't forget to clear up after workshop, or AWS will send you a surprise bill :)
+- __Don't forget to clear up after workshop, or AWS will send you a surprise bill__ :)

 # Hands-on
 You may found the tfstate files are stored here in the local environment,
 but the truth is we do all that stuff via CI tool(gitlab-ci, in our case),
-since it has some sensitive information that not suitable to be published, so let's do it locally here :)
+since it has some sensitive information that not suitable to be published, so let's do it locally here.

 ## 1)Build common resources
 ```